 Automotive Fastening Expertise

-We are experienced in designing and manufacturing a variety of different automotive clips used on HVAC lines, brake lines, wiring harnesses, etc.
+We are experienced in designing and manufacturing a variety of different automotive clips used on HVAC lines, brake lines, wiring harnesses, EV batteries, and many other applications.

 Design, Software, and Testing Capabilities